vstirbu/q8s-qpu-proxy/README.md

 The repository is structured as follows:

 - `app`: Contains the source code of the QPU proxy service.
-- `manifests`: Contains the Kubernetes deployment files.
+- `manifests`: Contains the Kubernetes kustomize deployment files.
 - `experiments`: Contains the experiment files used to demonstrate the fucntionality of the QPU proxy service.

 ## Getting started